 What are your hopes for the race?

 "Starting from the fourth row is not ideal, but with a good strategy, I think we can make up some places.
-It is true that Williams is improving but they were helped by the Michelin tires in this circumstance, I am curious to know if Ralf’s tires were the same as Montoya’s ones.
-The soft tires can give you pole position.
+It is true that Williams is improving but they were helped by the Michelin tyres in this circumstance, I am curious to know if Ralf’s tyres were the same as Montoya’s ones.
+The soft tyres can give you pole position.
 Hats off to them if they win the race but I have my doubts.
-We chose the right tires to start the race, we will see how it turns out.
+We chose the right tyres to start the race, we will see how it turns out.
 I think positively, for Ferrari and for me".

 "Number 50 is a great number.
 For the Championship it's a big step forward and so it was obviously a very exciting race in all means.
 Winning is always enjoyable and the way it went today, it was fun".

-Does it not have an effect to know that you will soon become the driver with the most wins in Formula 1?
+You will soon become the driver with the most wins in Formula 1:

 "Some people seem to misunderstand my meaning of the thinking.
-There is a priority which is coming to the race weekend and fighting for the performance and the achievement.
-You want to win races and over the year you want to win the Championship.
-That is what you are focused.
-And you are not focused to say 'I want to win the record for the most wins' or 'the record of the most Championships.'
+There is a priority which is to win the race and over the year, to win the championship.
+That is what you are focused on - you are not focused to say 'I want to win the record for the most wins' or 'the record of the most Championships.'
 That's not my target.
 I work each year for the Championship.
-I am very delighted having now achieved win number 50.
+Obviously, I'm very delighted in achieving win number 50.
 People seem to misunderstand my feeling about these statistics - I always said they were second priority but they do mean something to me".

-You have a 31-points lead.
+You have a 31-points lead over Coulthard.
 Does it mean that the championship is over?

-"Unfortunately for you guys I am a bit too realistic. although, you have to be honest, it's a very comfortable lead that we are in now but there are still seven races to go, 70 points to give away.
+"Unfortunately for you guys I am a bit too realistic.
+Although, you have to be honest, it's a very comfortable lead but there are still seven races to go and 70 points to give away.
 Until mathematically it is secured, I will keep fighting like I did today.
 As we saw last year, things can change very quickly in just two races".

-Coulthard says that he is now out of the fight for the championship.
+Coulthard believes that he is now out of the championship fight: